Approximate kink-kink solutions for the $\phi^{6}$ model in the low-speed limit: Introduction

 However, the uniqueness of a solution $\phi(t,x)$ satisfying \eqref{rere1} and \eqref{rere2} is still an open problem.
 In \cite{first}, the dynamics and orbital stability of two kinks of \eqref{nlww} with energy slightly bigger than two times the energy of a kink were studied.
-For more information about kinks and other topological solitons, see \cite{solitonss}.
+The asymptotic stability of a kink for the $\phi^{6}$ model was obtained in \cite{asympt}.
+See also the references \cite{klg3}, \cite{munoz}, \cite{klg} and \cite{sinegordon1} for more information on the stability and asymptotic stability of a kink for other one-dimension nonlinear wave equation models.
+For more information about kinks and other topological solitons, see the book \cite{solitonss}.
 The objective of this manuscript is to construct a sequence of approximate solutions $\phi_{k}(v,t,x)$ satisfying for any $0<v\ll 1$ and $s>0$

 and